Guide To Hearing

 Put simply, “Sound” is waves or vibrations of air.
 A healthy ear is able to pick up vibrations that are measured in a basic unit of frequency known as Hertz or Hz.
 The ear converts vibrations into electrical signals sent to the brain, where they are translated into meaningful information such as speech and music.

 Our brain works out what type of sound it is according to the volume and the pitch of the vibrations.
-The volume of sound is measured in decibels or dB SPL.
+The volume of sound is measured in decibels.
 The greater the volume the further the sound travels and the louder it sounds.

-The rate at which a sound vibrates is called its frequency and the higher the frequency the higher-pitched the sound, such as a piccolo or birdsong.
-Low-pitched sounds could be the rumble of distant thunder.
-Frequency is physical measurement and pitch is a measure of how we perceive frequency.
+The rate at which a sound vibrates is called its frequency and the higher the frequency the higher-pitched the sound, such as a flute or birdsong.
+An example of a lower-pitched sounds could be the rumble of distant thunder.
+Frequency is physical measurement and pitch is a measure of how we

-Loudness varies from person to person and as such it would help to mention here how loudness is described: inaudible, very soft, soft, moderate, loud, very loud or too loud.
+Loudness varies from person to person, how we describe a sound as being inaudible, very soft, soft, moderate, loud, very loud or too loud.
 For the same volume of sound, people might rate them differently.
 For example, one might rate rock music as loud and another might rate it as too loud.

 Sound travels in waves of pressure through water, gases (like air) and other matter.
 It is the means of auditory communication but how do we make sense of what we hear?
 The human ear is designed to be a receiver of sounds but also plays a major role in balance and body position.

-The outer ear includes the pinna (also called the auricle), the ear canal and the eardrum (also called the tympanic membrane).
+The outer ear includes the pinna, the ear canal and the eardrum (tympanic membrane).
 The pinna is the external part of the ear made of cartilage, tissue and skin.
 It collects and directs sounds into the ear canal and protects the ear canal.
 The ear canal is a tube that directs sounds onto the eardrum.